mianalysis/mia/README.md

 ------------
 MIA is a Fiji plugin which provides a modular framework for assembling image and object analysis pipelines.
 Detected objects can be transformed, filtered, measured and related.
 Analysis pipelines are batch-enabled by default, allowing easy processing of high-content datasets.

-MIA is developed at the [Wolfson Bioimaging Facility](http://www.bristol.ac.uk/wolfson-bioimaging/) (University of Bristol, UK).
+MIA is developed in the [Wolfson Bioimaging Facility](http://www.bristol.ac.uk/wolfson-bioimaging/) at the University of Bristol.

 Installation
 ------------